-There are gold floral scrolls and two decorative figures (in the form of caryatids) on either side.
+Made by London clockmaker Devereux Bowly in 1718, the clock weighs 45 kilograms and has gold floral scrolls and two decorative figures on either side.
 The base has a frieze of human figures, lions and horses, and gold floral scrolls.

 The clock is powered by a fusee system which was first adapted for powering of a horological timepiece in the early 1500s by Jacob Zech, a clock maker of Prague.
 Earlier drawings of this system by Leonardo Da Vinci (1452–1519) show the fusee in principle.